Evaluating The Explainability of State-of-the-Art Deep Learning-based Network Intrusion Detection Systems: Experimental Results

 The fidelity score presents a way for security practitioners to gauge the effectiveness of the explanation generated for an NIDS.
 A security practitioner prioritising just explainability should select the NIDS with the highest fidelity score.
 However, a typical practitioner interested in deploying a DL-based NIDS will prioritise not just its explainability but also its its attack detection performance.
 Traditionally, the detection performance of ML/DL-based NIDSs has been measured in terms of metrics such as accuracy, precision, recall and F1 score.
 An example of the metric a security practitioner can use while selecting a DL-based NIDS is a weighted combination of the NIDS's average F1 score for different kinds of attacks and TRUSTEE fidelity, expressed as below:

 By varying the value of the weight, $\alpha$, the security practitioner can prioritise between detection performance and fidelity.

-Based on the TRUSTEE analysis results obtained earlier, the top three prominent features that Kitsune uses to determine an anomaly are: \begin{itemize} \item $HpHp\_0.01\_pcc\_0\_1$, $HpHp\_0.1\_pcc\_0\_1$- Correlation coefficient between two packet size streams aggregated by traffic sent between a set of source and destination IP addresses with time windows 0.01 (1 minute) and 0.1 (10 seconds) \item $HpHp\_0.1\_weight\_0$- Weights (packet count) aggregated by traffic sent between a set of source and destination IP addresses and associated with the time window 0.1 (1.5 seconds). \end{itemize} \textit{Thus, Kitsune's DT relies mainly on the volume of packets and sizes of packets exchanged per time frame to determine if an attack is underway.}
+Based on the TRUSTEE analysis results obtained earlier, the top three prominent features that Kitsune uses to determine an anomaly are: \begin{itemize} \item $HpHp\_0.01\_pcc\_0\_1$, $HpHp\_0.1\_pcc\_0\_1$- Correlation coefficient between two packet size streams aggregated by traffic sent between a set of source and destination IP addresses with time windows 0.01 (1 minute) and 0.1 (10 seconds) \item $HpHp\_0.1\_weight\_0$- Weights (packet count) aggregated by traffic sent between a set of source and destination IP addresses and associated with the time window 0.1 (1.5 seconds). \end{itemize}

 Information about the top prominent packet-based features used by a DL-based NIDS for anomaly detection makes it easier for a security practitioner interested in deploying the NIDS to trust their internal decision making process.
 It also enables practitioners to compare NIDSs based on their respective top features.
 However, practitioners need to select only those NIDSs for comparison whose fidelity is above a certain minimum threshold.
 If the fidelity falls below that threshold, it means that the DT explanation generated for the corresponding NIDS is not reliable.